Linkurious/documentation-resources/Linkurious Customer Center/User Creation Manual.md

     ![Home](assets/home.png)

-2. Scroll till the section `Contacts` where you can see and maintain your team members
+2. Scroll to the section `Contacts` where you can see and maintain your team members

     ![Contacts](assets/contacts.png)